About Dr. Travis

 Biography

-Dr. Sarah Travis is an Assistant Professor and Chair of the Art Education Program in the School of Art and Design at the University of Illinois Urbana-Champaign and Co-Editor of the journal Visual Arts Research, published by University of Illinois Press.
+Dr. Sarah Travis is an Assistant Professor of Art Education in the School of Art and Design at the University of Illinois Urbana-Champaign and Co-Editor of the journal Visual Arts Research, published by University of Illinois Press.
 A former public school art teacher from New Orleans, Dr. Travis uses narrative, phenomenological, and creative research methods to critically examine issues around identity and experience.
 Through this inquiry, she explores how art education can be an active pathway for critical reflection and creative agency.
 Dr. Travis has published journal articles in Art Education, International Journal of Education and the Arts, International Journal of Education Through Art, Journal for Cultural Research in Art Education, Journal of Social Theory in Art Education, Journal of Curriculum and Pedagogy, Studies in Art Education, and The Urban Review.
 In addition, she is co-editor of the books Pedagogies in the Flesh: Case Studies on the Embodiment of Sociocultural Differences in Education (Palgrave, 2018) and Experiments in Art Research: How Do We Live Questions Through Art?
 (Routledge, 2024).

 Education